Another reprint from the archive:

 The Beatles’ music endures above all because we sense in it the power of the collaboration of opposites.
 John had reach.
 He instinctively understood that what separates an artist from an entertainer is that an artist seeks to astonish, even shock, his audience.
 Paul had grasp, above all of the materials of music, and knew intuitively that astonishing art that fails to entertain is mere avant-gardism… in those seven years when John’s reach met Paul’s grasp, we all climbed Everest.

-In other words, John could point to distant stars that Paul might otherwise have ignored, but only Paul could reach up and grab them.
+You might say that John could point to distant stars that Paul might otherwise have ignored, but only Paul could reach up and grab them.

 I wish people would understand this.

 That sad little “oh boy”, the dull affect, the alienation, this sort of thing could have come from no other songwriter.
 The lyrics were inspired by a newspaper story about the automotive death of Guinness heir Tara Browne, and John used this as an opening tableaux, the “lucky man” who “blew his mind out in a car”.
 His dry description of the event is one of the most chilling things ever heard in recorded music.
 Here is a mind numbed by media saturation, taking note of even the starkest tragedies with interest, but not emotion, seeming half asleep, off in some dreamland, bemused perhaps, but too flat to feel anything, really.
 He’s just telling you what he saw.
 It’s hard to express in clumsy words how extraordinary this is, how moving.
 Well I just had to laugh…I saw the photograph… like a voice from beyond the grave.
-The voice of someone who sees everything, but doesn’t much care any more.
+The voice of someone who sees things clearly, but doesn’t much care any more.

 John had a second verse but no middle.
 Paul offered up a song snippet he’d had bouncing around in his head for some time, but how to transition from John’s part to Paul’s?
 Initially they had no idea, but knew it would have to be something grand and visionary, so they recorded an empty space, twenty-four bars long, that contained nothing except the voice of their faithful roadie Mal Evans counting out the bars, punctuated with an alarm clock.
 They repeated this, sans alarm clock, at the end.
 Imagine, making a blank recording in the certainty that you’ll figure out what needs to go there later.
 Look, it has to be beyond anything ever heard on a popular record, so give us a minute, we’ll come back to that after we finish this other bit.